Athletics trade outfielder Dustin Fowler to Pirates for cash

-OAKLAND, Calif.
-(AP) Two days after being designated for assignment by the Oakland Athletics, outfielder Dustin Fowler was traded Wednesday to the Pittsburgh Pirates for cash.
+OAKLAND, Calif. — Two days after being designated for assignment by the Oakland Athletics, outfielder Dustin Fowler was traded Wednesday to the Pittsburgh Pirates for cash.

 He had been part of the club’s 60-player pool last season but stayed at the alternate site and didn’t play.